Aha!Boxes

 The experimental setup of Wilhelm Herschel's original experiment is not very complicated.
 But you have to be very careful and need good materials to get a clear result: several accurate thermometers and a good glass prism are necessary to measure the different temperatures of the spectral colors and especially in the infrared range.

 Nevertheless, we want to make it possible for children to explore and understand infrared radiation using simple materials.
 The Herschel!Box was developed for this purpose.
 This experimental box with appealing illustrations and simple texts is intended for use in school classes and for independent research of children.
-The Herschel!Box will most likely be available starting with the end of April 2019.
+The Herschel!Box was avaible since April 2019.

 Contents of the Herschel!Box